MoonZoon/MoonZoon/docs/backend.md

         invoice::by_time_block().actors(time_block_id).first();
         ```

-    - The Moon's function `index` returns the requested index reference `Index` by the _identifier_.
+    - The Moon function `index` returns the requested index reference `Index` by the _identifier_.
 Or it creates a new index in the persistent storage with the serialized key provided by its second argument.

-    - The first `index`'s parameter is _identifier_ - e.g. `"invoice_by_id"`.
+    - The first `index` parameter is _identifier_ - e.g. `"invoice_by_id"`.
 It should be unique among all indices.

-    - The second `index`'s parameter is a callback that is invoked when:
+    - The second `index` parameter is a callback that is invoked when:
        - A new index will be created.
 Then the callback's only argument is `None`.
        - Serialized old keys have different type than the required one.
 Then the callback's argument contains `IndexError`.
 It allows you to convert the keys to a new type.

-    - The callback provided in the second `index`'s argument has to return `PVar`.
+    - The callback provided in the second `index` argument has to return `PVar`.
 Index keys will be automatically synchronized with the associated `PVar` value.

 ---

 ## Auth

 Authentication and Authorization are:
 - Probably the most reinvented wheels.
 - Very difficult to implement without introducing security holes.
 - Painful to integrate into your product because of regulations like _GDPR_ or _Cookie Law_.
 - Annoying for your users.

 _

-Defining the basic auth behavior is really a tough task:
+Defining the basic auth behavior is a really tough task:

 - Should we use _LocalStorage_ or _Cookies_ to store tokens?
 (I'm sure you can find many articles and people which claim that only _LocalStorage_ or only _Cookies_ is the right choice).
    - I would generally prefer _LocalStorage_ because it's much easier to work with and once the _XSS_ attack is successful, not even correctly set _Cookies_ can save you.
 But with MoonZoon, both client and server will be probably attached to the same domain so we can take full advantage of cookie security features.
 So it depends.

 - Can we assume all apps communicate over HTTPS?